Coly ME (Match Engine) API documentation

 Core-level models contain crucial data for system operations.

-Person model
+Tenant model

-Person record access available
+Tenant record access available

 Assignment model